Check out and download our Fall 2014 Catalogue here.

 For full details on recent LLP titles and authors, please go to the Books page.

-Peter Kirby's new Luc Vanier novel, Vigilante Season, is now out.
+Peter Kirby's latest Luc Vanier novel is Vigilante Season.
 And don't forget that the first, The Dead of Winter -- shortlisted for the Crime Writers of Canada's Arthur Ellis Award for Best First Novel -- has been reissued in a second edition.
 The third Luc Vanier title will be coming out in Spring 2015.
 Watch this space for title and details.

 [Photo: Brian Gable]

-And watch for Terry Mosher (Aislin) at Blue Met this year, too.
-(Details elsewhere on this page.)
+And watch for Terry Mosher (Aislin) this fall.
 His latest book is Was It Good For You?
 (LLP 2012) and his next is The Wrecking Ball, due out in October from LLP.
 See our Fall 2014 Catalogue for details of this and other upcoming titles.

 For more information: